apache/yunikorn-release/release-top-level-artifacts/README.md

 The architecture can be overridden by setting the shell variable `HOST_ARCH`.
 For details on how to change the architectures see the processing of `HOST_ARCH` in the `Makefile` included in the `k8shim` directory.

-The command will generate the following four docker images in the local docker repository:
+The command will generate the following three docker images in the local docker repository:
 * apache/yunikorn:scheduler-_amd64_-latest
 * apache/yunikorn:admission-_amd64_-latest
 * apache/yunikorn:web-_amd64_-latest